-Not only can excessive consumption of adult beverages damage your liver, heart, and immune system6, but that nightly glass of wine or a weekly happy hour with friends could also be impairing your weight loss goals.
-Alcoholic beverages can be chalk full of empty calories that can add up quickly, especially with the sugar-laden mixers most cocktails contain.
-The good news is that cutting out 250 calories worth of wine a night (subsequently eliminating nearly 2,000 calories each week), you could almost lose a pound without doing much else.6
+Not only can excessive consumption of adult beverages damage your liver, heart, and immune system,4 but that nightly glass of wine or a weekly happy hour with friends could also be impairing your weight loss goals.
+Alcoholic beverages can be chock-full of empty calories that can add up quickly, especially with the sugar-laden mixers most cocktails contain.
+The good news is that cutting out 250 calories worth of wine a night (subsequently eliminating nearly 2,000 calories each week), you could almost lose a pound without doing much else.4

 Try This: Opt for flavored sparkling water or kombucha to enjoy something flavorful alongside your meal without the empty calories.
 If you’re at a happy hour, ask for a lemon or lime in your water—you can still enjoy the company of your friends while sipping a hydrating beverage!

 Are you ready to try a weight loss program with balanced, healthy meals that still lets you enjoy your favorite foods?
 Contact Jenny Craig to book your free appointment to get started!